 New Residential Investment (NRZ) Dips More Than Broader Markets: What You Should Know

-Heading into today, shares of the real estate investment trust had lost 12.31% over the past month, lagging the Finance sector's loss of 4.35% and the S&P 500's loss of 3.32% in that time.
+Prior to today's trading, shares of the real estate investment trust had lost 13.1% over the past month.
+This has lagged the Finance sector's loss of 8.94% and the S&P 500's loss of 7.99% in that time.

-Wall Street will be looking for positivity from New Residential Investment as it approaches its next earnings report date.
-In that report, analysts expect New Residential Investment to post earnings of $0.25 per share.
-This would mark a year-over-year decline of 19.35%.
-Our most recent consensus estimate is calling for quarterly revenue of $252.3 million, up 71.47% from the year-ago period.
+New Residential Investment will be looking to display strength as it nears its next earnings release.
+In that report, analysts expect New Residential Investment to post earnings of $0.29 per share.
+This would mark a year-over-year decline of 6.45%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $252.3 million, up 71.47% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $1.16 per share and revenue of $1.05 billion.
-These totals would mark changes of -21.62% and +51.57%, respectively, from last year.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $1.21 per share and revenue of $1.04 billion, which would represent changes of -18.24% and +50.29%, respectively, from the prior year.

 It is also important to note the recent changes to analyst estimates for New Residential Investment.
-Recent revisions tend to reflect the latest near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 15.5% lower.
-New Residential Investment is holding a Zacks Rank of #3 (Hold) right now.
+Over the past month, the Zacks Consensus EPS estimate has moved 12.11% lower.
+New Residential Investment is currently sporting a Zacks Rank of #3 (Hold).

-Valuation is also important, so investors should note that New Residential Investment has a Forward P/E ratio of 8.08 right now.
-Its industry sports an average Forward P/E of 8.28, so we one might conclude that New Residential Investment is trading at a discount comparatively.
+In terms of valuation, New Residential Investment is currently trading at a Forward P/E ratio of 8.12.
+This represents a discount compared to its industry's average Forward P/E of 8.39.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.